Linux

 These instructions explain how to run Zigbee2MQTT on Linux.

-For the sake of simplicity this guide assumes running on a Raspberry Pi 4 with Raspbian Stretch Lite, but it should work on any Linux machine.
+For the sake of simplicity this guide assumes running on a Raspberry Pi 4, but it should work on any Linux machine.

 Therefore the user pi